Phyrra/javasql/README.md

 # Java SQL #

-Java SQL is a simple and easy to use way of bringing your SQL statements directly into your Java code, providing (some) compile time check for correctness and automatic value escaping.
+Java SQL is a simple and easy to use way of bringing your SQL statements directly into your Java code, providing compile time check for correctness and automatic value escaping.

 Currently there is only an implementation of Microsoft's T-SQL available.